softlayer/jumpgate/README.md

 * For more information on Jekyll, visit [Jekyll's Wiki](https://github.com/mojombo/jekyll/wiki)
 * For more information on GitHub Pages, visit [GitHub Pages](http://pages.github.com)

-## Troubleshooting
+## Running into Problems?

-### Liquid Exception
+Here are a few known issues and solutions that we came across during development.

+#### Liquid Exception: Incompatible character encodings

-Some consoles may throw a "Liquid Exception: incompatible character encodings: UTF-8 and IBM437 in index.html" error when you run `jekyll serve`.
-This means the console does not use UTF-8 by default.
-To get around this, run these commands first (especially if you use Git for Windows).
+* Problem: Getting a "Liquid Exception: incompatible character encodings: UTF-8 and IBM437 in index.html" error after running `jekyll serve`.
+* Cause: The CLI does not use UTF-8 by default (especially if you use Git for Windows).
+* Solution: Run these commands first.

     $ cmd
     $ chcp 65001
     $ exit
-    $ jekyll serve

-You only have to run these commands when you open your console.
-Until the console is closed out, you will not need to run these commands again.
+> Note: You only have to run these commands when you first open your CLI.
+You will not need to run these commands again until you close it.

+#### Conversion error

+* Problem: Getting a "Conversion error: There was an error converting '*file_name*.md'".
+* Cause: An unexpected paragraph or break tag is in the markdown file.
+* Solution: Delete all paragraph and break tags.

+#### maruku to_s will be deprecated soon

+* Problem: Getting a "maruku to_s will be deprecated soon" error.
+* Cause: A HTML tag is not closed.
+* Solution: Close all HTML tags.

 ## Copyright and License

 Copyright (c) 2013 SoftLayer Technologies, Inc., an IBM Company.
-All content herein is licensed under the [MIT License](https://github.com/softlayer/slapi-stack/blob/master/LICENSE).
+All content herein is licensed under the [MIT License](https://github.com/softlayer/jumpgate/blob/master/LICENSE).